 Artificial Heart Valve

-Dr. Charles A. Hufnagel was born in Louisville Kentucky in 1917 and was a graduate of Harvard medical school where he studied organ transplantation.
-Hufnagel, in 1950 joined the faculty at Georgetown University as director of the surgical research laboratory and professor of surgery where he created the first artificial heart valve.
-In 1969, Dr. Hufnagel became the chairman of the department of surgery for the next 10 years.
-He died at age 72 holding a position as professor emeritus at Georgetown University.
+Charles A. Hufnagel was born in Louisville, Kentucky, in 1917.
+He was a graduate of Harvard Medical School, where he studied organ transplantation.
+In 1950, Hufnagel joined the faculty at Georgetown University as director of the surgical research laboratory and professor of surgery.
+During his tenure at Georgetown, he created the first artificial heart valve.
+In 1969, Hufnagel became the chairman of the department of surgery, a position he held for the next 10 years.
+He was professor emeritus at the university until his death at age 72.